laurent22/joplin/CONTRIBUTING.md

+**IMPORTANT:** At the moment pull requests for new features are no longer being accepted.
+More info there: https://github.com/laurent22/joplin/issues/1112

+* * *

 # User support

 For general discussion about Joplin, user support, software development questions, and to discuss new features, please go to the [Joplin Forum](https://discourse.joplin.cozic.net/).
 It is possible to login with your GitHub account.